bucketeer-io/bucketeer-docs/docs/sdk/client-side/react/index.md

 - 🚀 React Context and Hooks for easy integration
 - 🔧 TypeScript support with full type safety
-- ⚡ Real-time feature flag updates
+- 🔄 Automatic re-rendering on flag changes
-- 🎯 Multiple variation types (boolean, string, number, object)

 ## Requirements